 - Other bookmarks -- This is your other option for saving bookmarks in Chrome.
 If you bookmark a page that you don't need on the bookmarks bar, you can add it to this menu instead.

 - New tab button -- Tabbed browsing is a standard feature of most Web browsers today.
 Even with only one page open, Chrome has a tab at the top with the favorite icon and title of the page.
 You can open a new tab by clicking the new tab button, with a plus sign ("+"), to the right of your open tabs.
 Click the tabs to switch between them, or toggle between tabs by holding down your Shift key and pressing the Page Up and Page Down keys.

-- Settings menu -- Click the wrench icon on the far right of the address bar to access additional built-in features.
+- Settings menu -- Click the wrench icon on the far right of the address bar to access additional built-in features like changing the language.
 We'll look at each of these more later.